 Here is a carefully curated list of them, created by yours truly, with the following warning: go find that fire extinguisher and have it handy.
-These films are HOT and Mr. Byrne is smouldering (when he is not being plain ol’ sexy).
+These films are HOT and Mr. Byrne is smouldering, so handle with care!

 In chronological order, most recent first.
 Links take you to the Mega Move Page for the film (if there is one) or to my essays about the film. wink